im-tomu/fomu-workshop/README.md

 Your Fomu should be running Foboot v1.8.7 or newer.
 You can see what version you are running by typing "dfu-util -l" and noting the version number.

 Aside from that, you need a computer with a USB port that can run the toolchain software.
-You should need any special drivers, though on Linux you may need sudo access, or special udev rules to grant permission to use the USB device from a non-privileged account.
+You should not need any special drivers, though on Linux you may need sudo access, or special udev rules to grant permission to use the USB device from a non-privileged account.

 ## About FPGAs